Diyorazh/Undergrad-thesis-entanglement-dynamics/README.md

 I am glad to provide code and algorithms.
 The pseudocode was written in my thesis but I also added markdown blocks in my jupyter notebook.
 If you used my code in your academic work, please cite the github link.

-You are always welcome to point out any mistakes in my thesis by "issues".
+You are always welcome to point out any mistakes in my thesis via "issues".
 Thank you!